Get help understanding the plays, novels, poetry and short stories most read by students.

 An index of 300 publications, with selective coverage of 300 additional titles.
 For some titles, indexing begins as early as the 1940s.
 Find articles in the print journal collection in the Harold Washington Library Center's Visual and Performing Arts Department.

-Get information on topics in government, health, history, religion, science and social science.
+Find encyclopedia articles and book chapters on a variety of topics in art, health, history, music, religion, science and the social sciences.

 A catalog of publications of the U.S. government, including congressional reports, hearings, debates and records, as well as materials produced by the federal courts and documents issued by other federal agencies.
-It includes a description of each document, but most are available in the Harold Washington Library Center's Government Publications Department, and many are available online.
+Most are available in the Harold Washington Library Center's Government Publications Department, and many are available online.
 Coverage begins in 1976.

 Articles from research journals, trade magazines and consumer magazines in environmental studies.
 Topics include global warming, green building, pollution, renewable energy, recycling and sustainable agriculture.

-Access six resources on specific aspects of history:
+Access five resources on specific aspects of history:

 - African-American History Online